ArsenAbazian/WorkflowDiagram/Help/CommonNodes/WfConstantNode.md

 ### WfConstantValueNode
-The WfConstantValueNode class used to stops immediately workflow execution and return specified value.
+The WfConstantValueNode class used to specify constant value of one of the following types: Decimal, Boolean, String.

 ![WfConstantValueNode](https://github.com/ArsenAbazian/WorkflowDiagram/blob/main/Help/Images/CommonNodes/Constant.png)